 Hundreds of runners went head-to-head, running alone from their own remote locations but connecting with colleagues in the lead-up and post-event.
 They were all looking to be crowned the fastest firm and win a donation for their chosen corporate charity, but as a result reported a number of positive benefits associated with just taking part.

 In the dark depths of January, 93% felt encouraged to get outside more and despite not meeting up in person to participate, 88% felt more connected with their team members.
 70% reported improved personal wellbeing as a result of getting involved with 96% feeling more positive about their organisation for encouraging them to participate.

-R4W are now inviting organisations looking to bring their colleagues together (virtually, or together within outdoor socialising regulations) to get involved in the next event in the series, a 5K taking place throughout April – so they too can enjoy some of the reported benefits.
+R4W are now inviting organisations looking to bring their colleagues together (virtually, or together within outdoor socialising regulations) to get involved in the next events in the series, a 5K taking place throughout April and a 10K throughout August – so they too can enjoy some of the reported benefits.

 More information about getting involved can be found on the R4W website here.Back to news